 Reason to believe

 Q5: What is our organizing brand idea?
-(Brand soul, essence or DNA for the brand)
+(Brand soul, brand essence or brand DNA)

 Organize your marketing communications plan around a brand idea